rari-build/rari/README.md

 **Rari** is a high-performance React Server Components framework powered by a Rust runtime.
 Built for performance, scalability, and developer experience.

+> **⚠️ Note: Rari is in active development**
+>
+> We're actively working on Rari and welcome contributions and issues!
+You may occasionally encounter an "Unknown Component" error during rendering, which is likely a race condition that we're aware of and investigating.
+Please report any issues you encounter on our [GitHub repository](https://github.com/rari-build/rari).

 ## Features

 - **Performance-optimized React Server Components** with Rust runtime